restic/restic/doc/020_installation.rst

 Solus
 =====

-Restic can be installed from the official repo of Solus via the ``eopkg`` package manager:
+On Solus, you can install restic from the official repo using ``eopkg``:

 .. code-block:: console